Regulation 82: Claims overlap between parent & divisional applications

 IPONZ approach to examining claim overlap under reg 82

-22. IPONZ examiners will apply the following general approach when considering claim overlap under regulation 82:
+The following examples may be useful when considering claim overlap under regulation 82:

 Examples of a permissible degree of claim overlap

 26. It is clear from the wording of regulation 82 that some degree of claim overlap is permissible, provided the claims of the parent and its divisional do not cover substantially the same matter.
 For example, in the following situations the claims of the parent and divisional applications are not considered to be for substantially the same matter and will not attract an objection under regulation 82:

 - Where the overlap between the claims of a divisional and its parent is such that some features of the claim of the divisional do not fall wholly within the scope of claim accepted in the parent in the sense that the claim set of each is both narrower and broader than that of the other.